openhab/org.openhab.binding.zwave/doc/eco/tiltzwave25_0_0.md

 ## Overview

-  * Z-Wave PlusTM enabled device which transmits when a garage door is opened or closed
-  * Uses a tilt sensor to detect the angle of a door and transmits open/closed status
-  * Reports tamper condition if cover is removed
+<ul&gt<li&gtZ-Wave PlusTM enabled device which transmits when a garage door is opened or closed</li&gt <li&gtUses a tilt sensor to detect the angle of a door and transmits open/closed status</li&gt <li&gtReports tamper condition if cover is removed </li&gt </ul&gt

 ### Inclusion Information

-1. Start by placing the controller into inclusion mode.

-2. Activate inclusion mode for the sensor by inserting the battery.
+<p&gt1.
+Start by placing the controller into inclusion mode.</p&gt <p&gt2.
+Activate inclusion mode for the sensor by inserting the battery.
 When the inclusion process is complete the red LED will turn on for approximately 10 seconds and then it will go out.
-If the LED continues to flash, repeat the inclusion process.

-3. Test the garage door sensor before mounting it.
+If the LED continues to flash, repeat the inclusion process.</p&gt <p&gt3.
+Test the garage door sensor before mounting it.
 Hold the sensor in your hand.
 Flip the sensor upside-down and watch the LED while doing so.
 The LED will flash each time the position of the sensor is changed.
-If your Z- Wave network has a software interface you may verify that the messages from the sensor are being received each time the sensor is flipped.

-If you need to repeat the inclusion process, repeat STEP ONE above, then for STEP TWO you will need to simply remove the cover of the sensor, remove the battery for 5 seconds, reinsert the battery, and replace the sensor cover.
-This will re-enter the sensor in inclusion mode.
+If your Z- Wave network has a software interface you may verify that the messages from the sensor are being received each time the sensor is flipped.</p&gt <p&gtIf you need to repeat the inclusion process, repeat STEP ONE above, then for STEP TWO you will need to simply remove the cover of the sensor, remove the battery for 5 seconds, reinsert the battery, and replace the sensor cover.
+This will re-enter the sensor in inclusion mode.</p&gt

 ### Exclusion Information

-Exclusion mode on the sensor is activated on the sensor by the exact same procedure as inclusion.
+<p&gtExclusion mode on the sensor is activated on the sensor by the exact same procedure as inclusion.</p&gt

 ### Wakeup Information